 PH 550 Public Health Policy, Administration, and Management (3)

 Required Specialty Track Courses; Choose One Track (12 credits)

 Community Health Education

-- MPH 560 Community Health Education (3 credits)
+- PH 560 Community Health Education (3 credits)

 Choose any four courses (12 credits) from the other tracks or electives